Marko Liias

 Marko Sakari Liias (born July 17, 1981) is an American politician serving as a member of the Washington State Senate, representing the 21st district since 2014.
-The district, located entirely within Snohomish County, includes portions of Lynnwood and Everett, as well as his hometown of Mukilteo and his native Edmonds.
-A member of the Democratic Party, he previously served as a member of the Washington House of Representatives from 2008 to 2014.
+The district, located within Snohomish County, includes portions of Lynnwood and Everett, as well as his hometown of Mukilteo and his native Edmonds.
+A member of the Democratic Party, he served as a member of the Washington House of Representatives from 2008 to 2014.

 Early life and education

-Liias graduated from Kamiak High School in Mukilteo before attending Georgetown University in Washington, D.C., where he served as the president of the Georgetown University College Democrats.
-While in university, he spent a semester studying in Prague, Czech Republic, during which time he traveled extensively through central Europe.
-He has also taken graduate courses in public administration at the University of Washington in Seattle.
-In 2009, Liias completed a John F. Kennedy School of Government program for Senior Executives in State and Local Government as a David Bohnett LGBTQ Victory Institute Leadership Fellow.
+Liias grew up in south Everett, Washington and attended public school in Mukilteo.
+He is a graduate of Kamiak High School in Mukilteo, Washington.
+He earned a Bachelor of Arts degree from Georgetown University in Washington, D.C., where he studied government and international relations.
+During his time at Georgetown, he was an intern in the office of Congressman Jay Inslee.
+He later pursued graduate coursework at the University of Washington’s Evans School of Public Policy and Governance, receiving a Master’s in public administration.

 Career

 Mukilteo City Council

 At the age of 24, Liias was elected to Mukilteo City Council in November 2005, running unopposed.
-He had previously served on the Snohomish County Alcohol and Drug Advisory Board from 2003 to 2004, and as a member of the Snohomish County Board of Equalization from 2004 to 2006.
+He had served on the Snohomish County Alcohol and Drug Advisory Board from 2003 to 2004, and as a member of the Snohomish County Board of Equalization from 2004 to 2006.
 As a city councilman, he also served as an alternate board member for Community Transit, and as a representative to the Puget Sound Regional Council.

 State House

 When Rep. Brian Sullivan was elected to Snohomish County Council in November 2007, he resigned his seat in the Washington State Legislature.
 The Democratic precinct committee officers (PCOs) from the 21st district had the opportunity of selecting his successor, subject to the county council's ratification.
 With 21 votes, Liias was their first choice, defeating Lynnwood city councilman Mark Smith (16 votes) and Snohomish County Labor Council president Darrell Chapman (15 votes).
 The council voted unanimously to confirm the choice of the PCOs and appointed Liias to the seat.

-After being elected to his first full term in 2008, Liias was selected as the Vice Chair of the House Transportation Committee, one of three budget-writing committees in the House of Representatives.
+After being elected to his first full term in 2008, Liias was selected as the vice chair of the House Transportation Committee, one of three budget-writing committees in the House of Representatives.
 He was also selected to serve on the influential Rules Committee, which plays a critical gatekeeping role in the legislative process.
 Liias served on three other committees: Education, Agriculture & Natural Resources, and Community & Economic Development & Trade.
-In January 2011, Liias was reappointed as Vice Chair of the House Transportation Committee, and he was appointed to the Education Committee and the Technology, Energy and Communications Committee.
+In January 2011, Liias was reappointed as vice chair of the House Transportation Committee, and he was appointed to the Education Committee and the Technology, Energy and Communications Committee.